Chef Candace Frisbie

 If you haven't been to Canyon Ranch, please go.
 It really is a magical place and the talented chefs are all so kind and enjoy their jobs there.

 Desserts and breads are my favorite things to make.
-I love turning unhealthy recipes into a much healthier and more tasty version.
+I love turning unhealthy recipes into a much healthier and more tasty version by using the highest quality, organic, clean, whole foods.

-Took a part time job at local florist just to learn more about flowers and to hone flower arrangement skills.
+Took a part time job at local florist just to learn more about flowers.

 When I was 25, my father was diagnosed with late stage leukemia after being misdiagnosed for 3 years.
 We were all devastated.
 He passed away 8 weeks after he was diagnosed.
-My mother and I were frantic and kept thinking we had heard of some place that naturally healed people who were late stage.
-This was before the internet.
+My mother and I were frantic, thinking we had heard of a place that naturally healed people who had late stage cancer diagnosis.
+This was before the internet, so it was not as easy to research.

 I was born on father's day.
 He was, and still is, my hero.
 He is why I have a desire to help people.
 He volunteered as an EMT and a fireman.
 He was like Superman to me, only cooler and funnier.